Skip to Content

 Unfortunately, we didn’t spot any (harmless) baby crocodiles or manatees.
 You’re more likely to encounter them if you go earlier in the day.

-But we saw many eagles, ibises, pelicans, herons and other birds in the mangroves, and the natural lazy river experience was novel – and fun!
+But we saw many eagles, ibises, pelicans, herons and other birds in the mangroves.
+And the natural lazy river experience was novel – and fun!

 Sian Kaan tours